 Option 1: Bac Ha – Sunday Market

-Leaving Sapa you take your drive to Bac Ha market (approximately 3 hours).
+Leaving Sapa, you’ll take your drive to Bac Ha market (approximately 3 hours).
 Arriving at Bac Ha, visit the big market and the colorful ethnic people of the Flower H’mong, Phu La and Dao Tuyen minorities, who gather here to buy and sell their handicraft products.
 After spending the morning exploring the market your lunch will be served at a local restaurant.

-After lunch you drive downhill to start a short walk to Trung Do Village which is home to the Tay minority.
+After lunch, you’ll drive downhill to start a short walk to Trung Do Village which is home to the Tay minority.
 Here you can visit a traditional Tay house.
-You will then travel by boat through amazing countryside to Bao Nhai Village.
+You will then travel by boat through the amazing countryside to Bao Nhai Village.